-Introvert or extrovert, a remote job gives a lot more flexibility so you can customise your work structure to suit your personality.
-And face it, there are countless distractions to work when you’re in office, we could all use some quiet uninterrupted time to get some real work done.
+Introvert or extrovert, a remote job gives a lot more flexibility so you can customize your work structure to suit your personality.
+And face it, there are countless distractions to work when you’re in the office, we could all use some quiet uninterrupted time to get some real work done.

-Myth #6: Remote companies don’t have an organisational culture
+Myth #6: Remote companies don’t have an organizational culture

 It’s a widespread belief that companies with distributed remote teams lack culture.
 “With a no-office set up, there is no need for a culture that binds the employees together,” this is, however, a common misconception.